kora-projects/kora-docs/mkdocs/blog/en/myth-of-large-community.md

 But the framework is architected in a way that makes the trade-off less severe.

-## Small Community Plus High Ambiguity Would Be Dangerous
+## Small Community Plus High Ambiguity Would Be Dangerous { #small-community-high-ambiguity }

 Imagine a small framework with: